 Achieve Your Financial Goals With First Alliance Credit Union

-Once you’ve created a budget and built up your savings, you can take the next step toward financial success by setting some financial goals.
+Once you’ve created a budget you can take the next step toward financial success by setting some financial goals.
 Take some time to figure out what your financial goals are, then make those goals S.M.A.R.T.—specific, measurable, attainable, realistic and time-bound.

 You can also make achieving your financial goals easier when you become a member of First Alliance Credit Union today.
-You can take advantage of the free downloadable S.M.A.R.T. goals guide (back at the top of the page), and you can open up a savings account or money market account to save for a financial goal.
+You can take advantage of the free downloadable S.M.A.R.T. goals guide (back at the top of the page), and you can open up a savings account or money market account to save for a longer-term financial goal.